rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/configmaps/_index.md

 ConfigMaps accept key value pairs in common string formats, like config files or JSON blobs.
 After you upload a config map, any workload can reference it as either an environment variable or a volume mount.

->**Note:** ConfigMaps are only available within [namespaces]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#namespaces) and not [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#projects).
-({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#namespaces)
-ConfigMaps store general configuration information for an application, such as configuration files, command-line arguments, environment variables, etc. ConfigMaps accept key value pairs in common string formats, like config files or JSON blobs.
-Add ConfigMaps to your Rancher workspaces so that you can add them to your workloads later.

 >**Note:** ConfigMaps can only be applied to namespaces and not projects.

 1. From the **Global** view, select the project containing the namespace that you want to add a ConfigMap to.